jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch?

---> continue to re-layout cardfront grid.
+--> for backgroud color of grid areas, make an rgba slider if possible so user can set opacity value of background color --> continue to re-layout cardfront grid.
 Need borders on the appropriate element.
 --> Get elements in cells to take full size
 --> Should full bleed be considered a separate layout?
 Might help user with art direction.
 Also might be too complex to do that pre launch